iraklis-k/datasciencecoursera/getDataProject/README.md

-# JHU/Coursera Data Specialisation track
+# JHU/Coursera Data Specialisation track: Getting Data

-## Getting Data, Course Project
+## Course Project

 In carrying out this assigment I have avoided tampering with the data.
 To accomplish that I have taken a few extra steps to clean data during or following input.